survivejs/webpack-book/manuscript/styling/03_eliminating_unused_css.md

 [PurgeCSS](https://www.npmjs.com/package/purgecss) is a tool that can achieve this by analyzing files.
 It walks through your code and figures out which CSS classes are being used.
 Often there is enough information for it to strip unused CSS from your project.
 It also works with single page applications to an extent.

 [uncss](https://www.npmjs.com/package/uncss) is a good alternative to PurgeCSS.
 It operates through PhantomJS and performs its work differently.
-You can use uncss itself as a PostCSS plugin. [dropcss](https://www.npmjs.com/package/dropcss) is another option.
+You can use uncss itself as a PostCSS plugin.
 Given PurgeCSS works the best with webpack, we'll demonstrate the usage in this chapter.

-{pagebreak}

 ## Setting up Tailwind